cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 `beforeEach()` runs before each and every test in the same `describe()` block, so both of our tests in this case.
 Both tests still pass, and both are a bit shorter and easier to read.

 -->

+# See also

+- set up {% url 'Intelligent Code Completion' intelligent-code-completion %} for Cypress commands and assertions